zipvilization/Zipvilization/world/solumview/index.md

 ---

+# The Maximum Direction

+The long-term direction of SolumView can be expressed simply:

+**ENTER A COLONIST'S TERRITORY**

+↓

+**EXPLORE ITS INTERNAL STRUCTURE**

+↓

+**MOVE INTO ITS FARMS**

+↓

+**OBSERVE ITS ZIPS**

+↓

+**WATCH VALID WORLD STATE CHANGE**

+At that point, SolumView becomes more than a detailed information interface.

+It becomes a window into the internal life of Zipvilization.

+The objective is not to reach that state immediately.

+The objective is to preserve an architecture capable of reaching it without abandoning the truth underneath the world.

+> **More detail.**
+>
+> **More life.**
+>
+> **Same underlying truth.**

+---

 # SolumView at a Glance

 SolumView is:

+**TERRITORIAL**

+It begins with individual Colonists and their Territories.

 **DETAILED**

-It moves beyond the global world into specific Colonists and Territories.
+It moves beneath the broad world scale.

 **GRAPHICAL**

 It makes local world state explorable.

-**DATA-BOUND**

-Canonical meaning follows real state and canonical rules.

 **SPATIAL**

 It connects blockchain identity with place inside Zipvilization.

+**PROGRESSIVE**

+It can move from Territory to internal structure, Farms and Zips.

+**DATA-BOUND**

+Canonical meaning follows actual state and canonical rules.

+**LIVE-CAPABLE**

+Its maximum development can follow valid world state as it changes.

 **EXTENSIBLE**

-New mechanics can add new forms of detail over time.
+New Chapters can introduce new forms of local detail.

 **NON-AUTHORITATIVE**

-It cannot modify the state it displays.
+It cannot modify the canonical state it displays.

 **NON-FICTIONAL**